A/B Test

-As the operator of an online store, you constantly have your hands full: customer support, supplier management, stock management and much more.
+As the operator of an online shop, you constantly have your hands full: customer support, supplier management, stock management and much more.
 Last but not least, of course, marketing.
-Optimization through A/B testing plays a special role in a company's marketing mix.
+Optimisation through A/B testing plays a special role in a company’s marketing mix.

 What is an A/B test?

-Common examples of A/B tests include changing the color of a button.
-Imagine you want to know whether your store visitors are more likely to buy something if the "Add to cart" button is green or red.
-In an A/B test, you test both colors for a while and then see which one works better.
-In this way, you can gradually make data-based optimizations in your store that are precisely tailored to your target group.
+Common examples of A/B tests include changing the colour of a button.
+Imagine you want to know whether your shop visitors are more likely to buy something if the “Add to basket” button is green or red.
+In an A/B test, you test both colours for a while and then see which one works better.
+In this way, you can gradually make data-based optimisations in your shop that are precisely tailored to your target group.

 However, many e-commerce companies do not know how to carry out A/B tests effectively.
 Yet A/B tests, when done well, are an effective way to improve your company’s key performance indicators.